devkrxspl/TeamLink/README.md

 # TeamLink

-TeamLink is a simple but complete implementation of [SFMediaStream](https://github.com/ScarletsFiction/SFMediaStream).
+TeamLink is a simple implementation of [SFMediaStream](https://github.com/ScarletsFiction/SFMediaStream).
 You can connect with your friends from anywhere, just from a link.

 # Usage